Who is welcome?

-What are open and closed meetings:
+What are open (Family, Friends and Observers) and closed (Family & Friends Only) meetings:

 Why are all Alateen meetings ‘closed’?

 Alateen is an Al-Anon program for young people in their teens.
 Alateen groups have one or more adult sponsors who assist them.
 Because teens need a place that is confidential, adults who are not sponsors cannot attend an Alateen meeting unless the group gives explicit permission.
-Therefore, all Alateen meetings are not open to observers.
+Therefore, all Alateen meetings are NOT open to observers.
 Any teen who qualifies for Alateen may attend any Al-Anon meeting.
 Some Alateen groups list ages lower than the teen years, allowing younger children to attend.

 How do I search for different types of meetings?